Realizing groups as symmetries of infinite translation surfaces

 \subsubsection{Blueprint}

-Let $G$ be a countable group and $C_G$ be the complete Cayley graph of $G$.
-Specifically, the vertex set $V(C_G)$ consists of all elements of $G$, and for each ordered pair $(g,h)\in G^2$ with $h\neq \Id$, there is a directed edge from~$g$ to $gh$ labeled by $h$.
-Since $C_G$ is a complete Cayley graph, the action of left multiplication of $G$ on itself defines an isomorphism $G\to\Aut(C_G)$.
+Let $G$ be a countable group and $C_G$ be the \emph{complete Cayley graph} of $G$.
+That is, the vertex set~$V(C_G)$ of $C_G$ consists of all elements of $G$, and for each ordered pair $(g,h)\in G^2$ with $h\neq \Id$, there is a directed edge from~$g$ to $gh$ labeled by $h$.
+Since $C_G$ is a complete, labeled Cayley graph, the action by left multiplication of $G$ on itself defines a representation $G\to\Aut(C_G)$ which is an isomorphism.